kuzhalogi/EquipmentFailurePred/README.md

 - **Recall: 60%** of the actual failures were correctly identified.

 - **AUC: The model has an 80%** chance of distinguishing between failure and non-failure cases.

+## Limitations
+- The current model predicts only whether a failure occurs or not.
+It does not identify specific failure modes (e.g., Tool Wear Failure, Heat Dissipation Failure).
+- If multiple failure modes occur simultaneously, the model will not capture this complexity.
+- The dataset may have imbalanced classes, with some failure modes being rare, leading to biased predictions.
+- The model’s performance depends heavily on the quality and relevance of the input features.
+- The current pipeline may not be optimized for handling extremely high-velocity real-time data streams.
+- The model’s predictions may be difficult to interpret for non-technical stakeholders.

+## Future Enhancements
+- Extend the model to predict specific failure modes and handle machines with multiple failure modes.
+- Integrate more sophisticated data validation techniques, such as anomaly detection.
+- Implement a pipeline for automated model retraining as new data becomes available.
+- Enhance the monitoring system to provide real-time alerts for specific failure modes.

 ### **Model Deployment:**